-Home health aides are specially trained to assist with your care needs in the safety and comfort of your home.
+Home health aides are trained specially to assist with your care needs in the safety and comfort of your home.
 Medicare will pay for limited home health aide services if you meet eligibility requirements for home health care and receive your care from a Medicare-certified home health care agency.

-Read on to learn about Medicare’s stipulations and benefits for home health care coverage, including home health aide services.
+Learn about Medicare’s stipulations and benefits for home health care coverage, including home health aide services.

 Does Medicare Cover Home Health Aides?

 - You also have other skilled services in the home, such as nursing, physical therapy, occupational therapy, or speech-language pathology.